 Arrear interest is charged if you have an overdue amount payable on your account.
 It takes the form of a monthly amount, that Section 101 of the National Credit Act entitles us to charge you.
 Arrear interest is charged until the overdue amount has been settled.

 Once finance has been approved, all the forms have been signed, insurance has been arranged and you have driven out of the showroom, you may think that our relationship will be confined to a monthly payment for the life of your contract.
 Not so.
-Circumstances can change, and we are here whatever is over the horizon.
+Circumstances can change, and we are here no matter what is over the horizon.
 For example, if you get a promotion, you may want to get a larger car; or if you lose your job, you may need to cut your motoring costs.
 Perhaps you might want to get a new car before your existing loan expires; or if there is a balloon payment, you might want further finance so you can hold on to the vehicle once the original loan expires.
 If these circumstances arise, don't worry.
 We are used to all these changes, and we are here to guide you through them.
 We have also provided explanations of some of the technical terms and processes which might confuse or worry you, and on the steps which may need to be followed if your loan is expiring or your circumstances change.

 How will I be affected by interest rate changes?